legnaleurc/weather-sample/README.md

 ## demo for weather app

-This project at least need Python 3.6.
+This project at least need Python 3.6, and Chrome 64 or Firefox 59.

 You need API key from https://openweathermap.org/.